-C# files are files for which you fully define the processing, input, and output data in code.
+User-defined methods are methods for which you fully define the processing, input, and output data in code.
 This type therefore offers the greatest flexibility.

-For examples for the definition C# files, see the SDK under Sdk01_Basics\03-CustomMethod.cs.
+For examples for the user-defined methods, see the SDK under Sdk01_Basics\03-CustomMethod.cs.

-SQL files
+SQL methods

-SQL files are files that provide data from a predefined SQL query through the API.
+SQL methods are methods that provide data from a predefined SQL query through the API.
 Create the parameters of a query as SQL parameters.

-For examples for the definition of SQL files, see the SDK under Sdk01_Basics\02-BasicSqlMethod.cs.
+For examples for the definition of SQL methods, see the SDK under Sdk01_Basics\02-BasicSqlMethod.cs.